 All patients should be monitored for recurrence of signs and symptoms of opioid toxicity for at least 4 hours from the last dose of naloxone or discontinuation of the naloxone infusion.
-Patients who have overdoses on long-acting opioids should have more prolonged monitoring.^{2,10}
+Patients who have overdosed on long-acting opioids should have more prolonged monitoring [2, 4, 7].

-Most patients respond by returning to spontaneous breathing.
+Most patients respond by returning to spontaneous breathing, with minimal withdrawal symptoms [4].
 The response generally occurs within 3 to 5 minutes of naloxone administration.
-(Continue rescue breathing while waiting for the naloxone to take effect.)^{2,5,10}
+(Rescue breathing should continue while waiting for the naloxone to take effect.
+[2, 4, 7])

-Naloxone will continue to work for 30 to 90 minutes, but after that time, overdose symptoms may return.^{17,18}Therefore, it is essential to get the person to an emergency department or other source of medical care as quickly as possible, even if he or she revives after the initial dose of naloxone and seems to feel better.
+Naloxone will continue to work for 30 to 90 minutes, but after that time, overdose symptoms may return [13,14].
+Therefore, it is essential to get the person to an emergency department or other source of medical care as quickly as possible, even if he or she revives after the initial dose of naloxone and seems to feel better.

 SIGNS OF OPIOID WITHDRAWAL.
 The signs and symptoms of opioid withdrawal in an individual who is physically dependent on opioids may include, but are not limited to, the following: body aches, diarrhea, tachycardia, fever, runny nose, sneezing, piloerection, sweating, yawning, nausea or vomiting, nervousness, restlessness or irritability, shivering or trembling, abdominal cramps, weakness, and increased blood pressure.
-In the neonate, opioid withdrawal may also include convulsions, excessive crying, and hyperactive reflexes.17
+In the neonate, opioid withdrawal may also include convulsions, excessive crying, and hyperactive reflexes [13].

-NALOXONE NON-
+NALOXONE NON-RESPONDERS.

-RESPONDERS.
 If a patient does not respond to naloxone, an alternative explanation for the clinical symptoms should be considered.
 The most likely explanation is that the person is not overdosing on an opioid but rather some other substance or may even be experiencing a non-overdose medical emergency.
 A possible explanation to consider is that the individual has overdosed on buprenorphine, a long-acting opioid partial agonist.
-Because buprenorphine has a higher affinity for the opioid receptors than do other opioids, naloxone may not be effective at reversing the effects of buprenorphine-induced opioid overdose.18
+Because buprenorphine has a higher affinity for the opioid receptors than do other opioids, naloxone may not be effective at reversing the effects of buprenorphine induced opioid overdose [14]